yadleinc/template-example/README.md

 payload = {}

 headers = {
   'x-app-id': 'your_app_id’,
   'Authorization': 'valid_bearer_from_login'
 }

 files = [
- ('file', open('/home/user1/documents/my_template//Template 7/src.zip','rb'))
+ ('file', open('/home/user1/documents/my_template/Template_1/src.zip','rb'))
 ]
 headers= {}
 response = requests.request("PUT", url, headers=headers, data = payload, files = files)
 ```

 Once your template has been uploaded, Yadle will unzip it and insert it into the web app.
-Your template will be listed in the dropdown menu of the search page using the <display_name> that you used when you created the template..
+Your template will be listed in the dropdown menu of the search page using the <display_name> that you used when you created the template.
 You can then use the browser DevTools for any debugging.

 # How to write the template itself:
 This repository contains an example template that uses React to display search results.
 It is relatively simple in that it merely listens for search results, displays the name of each result, and then applies some CSS.
 However, it should give you a decent understanding of how to structure your code.